UnforeseenOcean/UnforeseenOcean.github.io/projects/HTML5/OWLoader/readme.md

 - ~~Make index.html~~ :ballot_box_with_check:
   - ~~It currently just redirects~~ :ballot_box_with_check:

+# Font is weird?
+Install the following fonts, installing the one you have access to, from the first font.
+If you already have the fonts installed, ensure it's set to Visible.

+Most fonts are available for free online, or on Google Fonts.
+(The Google Fonts problem will be addressed on the next release)

+Starting with the bold big fonts:
+- BigNoodleToo
+- BigNoodleTitling
+- Sturkopf Grotesk (install *all* variants)
+- Bebas Neue (install *all* variants)

+And for the regular fonts:

+- Futura Nr.2
+- Futura Std
+- Renner*
+- Nunito Sans
+- Hind
+- Montserrat

 # Credits
 - [Indestructible Type](https://indestructible-type.github.io/Home.html) - Maker of Renner*, a good Futura Std replacement
 - Google Fonts and its contributors